JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/El_Noveno_Planeta_a_la_luz_de_El_Libro_de_Urantia.md

 This is news of incredible proportions for the scientific community, not only because of the discovery itself, but also because of the type of planet that has been discovered, which literally destroys everything that was known about what our solar system was like and how it had formed.

-I highly recommend reading sections [UB 57:5](/en/The_Urantia_Book/57#p5) and [UB 57:6](/en/The_Urantia_Book/57#p6) of the book, because one of the things I've been hearing from detractors of the book for a long time is that some parts of its scientific material are clear errors.
+I highly recommend reading sections <a id="a59_36"></a>[UB 57:5](/en/The_Urantia_Book/57#p5) and <a id="a59_78"></a>[UB 57:6](/en/The_Urantia_Book/57#p6) of the book, because one of the things I've been hearing from detractors of the book for a long time is that some parts of its scientific material are clear errors.
 The book clearly states that the solar system originally had twelve planets, and that it even stole three more planets from another nearby solar system (the real culprit in the formation of ours).
 For a long time that figure did not fit with the eight / nine maximum planets that science had discovered.

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV43/02.jpg">